 How do I start?

-You then need to apply to the MSA for your National B Speed Competition Licence, available to anyone aged 16 or above.
+You then need to apply to the Motorsport UK for your National B Speed Competition Licence, available to anyone aged 16 or above.
 You don’t need to take any tests, or have a medical.

 Next, go to some Sprints and chat with the competitors to get a real-life feel for the discipline and what it takes to be a competitor.